wz790/Fedora-Noble-Setup/README.md

 ### Performance Tweaks (Proceed with Caution)

+> [!Caution]
-**⚠️ WARNING:** This disables important security features.
+> ⚠️ This disables important security features.
 Only do this if you know what you're doing and only if you're really desperate for a bit more speed in older CPUs.
 On modern CPUs, you won't notice any difference anyway so don't risk with it.

 ```bash
 # To disable CPU mitigations (NOT recommended)